devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 #### Key Features of TensorFlow

-1. **Open Source**: TensorFlow is freely available, allowing users to modify and distribute the software according to their needs.
+1. Open Source: TensorFlow is freely available, allowing users to modify and distribute the software according to their needs.

-2. **Flexibility**: It supports a variety of platforms, including CPUs, GPUs, and TPUs (Tensor Processing Units), enabling efficient computation across different hardware configurations.
+2. Flexibility: It supports a variety of platforms, including CPUs, GPUs, and TPUs (Tensor Processing Units), enabling efficient computation across different hardware configurations.

-3. **Dataflow Graphs**: TensorFlow uses a graph-based approach where computations are represented as nodes (operations) and edges (data flow).
+3. Dataflow Graphs: TensorFlow uses a graph-based approach where computations are represented as nodes (operations) and edges (data flow).
 This allows for efficient execution of complex models, particularly in distributed environments.

-4. **Support for Tensors**: The core data structure in TensorFlow is the tensor, which is a multi-dimensional array.
+4. Support for Tensors: The core data structure in TensorFlow is the tensor, which is a multi-dimensional array.
 Tensors are used to represent all types of data in TensorFlow, from inputs to model parameters.

-5. **High-Level APIs**: TensorFlow provides high-level APIs like Keras, which simplify the process of building and training models, making it accessible for beginners while retaining the ability to customize models as needed.
+5. High-Level APIs: TensorFlow provides high-level APIs like Keras, which simplify the process of building and training models, making it accessible for beginners while retaining the ability to customize models as needed.

 #### Main Uses of TensorFlow in Machine Learning

-1. **Deep Learning**: TensorFlow is primarily known for its capabilities in deep learning, where it can be used to build neural networks for tasks such as image recognition, natural language processing (NLP), and speech recognition.
+1. Deep Learning: TensorFlow is primarily known for its capabilities in deep learning, where it can be used to build neural networks for tasks such as image recognition, natural language processing (NLP), and speech recognition.
 Its flexibility allows users to create complex architectures like convolutional neural networks (CNNs) and recurrent neural networks (RNNs).

-2. **Model Training**: TensorFlow facilitates the training of machine learning models on large datasets using gradient descent and other optimization algorithms.
+2. Model Training: TensorFlow facilitates the training of machine learning models on large datasets using gradient descent and other optimization algorithms.
 It efficiently handles the computation required for backpropagation through large networks.

-3. **Deployment**: Once trained, TensorFlow models can be deployed in various environments, including mobile devices, web applications, or cloud services.
+3. Deployment: Once trained, TensorFlow models can be deployed in various environments, including mobile devices, web applications, or cloud services.
 This makes it suitable for real-time prediction tasks.

-4. **Research and Experimentation**: Researchers use TensorFlow to experiment with new algorithms and approaches in machine learning due to its extensibility and support for custom operations.
+4. Research and Experimentation: Researchers use TensorFlow to experiment with new algorithms and approaches in machine learning due to its extensibility and support for custom operations.

-5. **Scalability**: TensorFlow is designed to scale easily across multiple CPUs or GPUs, making it suitable for large-scale machine learning applications that require significant computational resources.
+5. Scalability: TensorFlow is designed to scale easily across multiple CPUs or GPUs, making it suitable for large-scale machine learning applications that require significant computational resources.

 #### Conclusion

 TensorFlow is a powerful framework that has become a cornerstone in the field of machine learning and deep learning.
 Its ability to handle complex computations efficiently, combined with its flexibility and extensive community support, makes it a popular choice among developers and researchers alike.
 Whether for building sophisticated deep learning models or deploying machine learning applications at scale, TensorFlow provides the tools necessary to succeed in various AI tasks.

-## 46)Explain the core components of TensorFlow, including tensors, computational graphs, and sessions.
+## 46) Explain the core components of TensorFlow, including tensors, computational graphs, and sessions.

 TensorFlow is a powerful open-source framework developed by Google for building and deploying machine learning models.
 It provides a comprehensive ecosystem for working with deep learning and other machine learning techniques.
 Understanding its core components is essential for effectively utilizing TensorFlow in various applications.

 #### Core Components of TensorFlow

-1. **Tensors**:
+1. Tensors:

    - Tensors are the fundamental data structures in TensorFlow, representing multi-dimensional arrays.
 They can be thought of as generalizations of vectors and matrices to higher dimensions.
    - Each tensor has three main properties:
-     - **Rank**: The number of dimensions (axes) a tensor has.
+     - Rank: The number of dimensions (axes) a tensor has.
 For example:
        - Rank-0 (Scalar): A single value.
        - Rank-1 (Vector): A list of values.
        - Rank-2 (Matrix): A 2D array of values.
        - Rank-N: An N-dimensional array.
-     - **Shape**: A tuple that describes the size of each dimension.
+     - Shape: A tuple that describes the size of each dimension.
 For example, a tensor with shape `(3, 4)` has 3 rows and 4 columns.
-     - **Data Type (dtype)**: The type of data contained in the tensor, such as `float32`, `int32`, or `string`.
+     - Data Type (dtype): The type of data contained in the tensor, such as `float32`, `int32`, or `string`.
    - Tensors are immutable, meaning their contents cannot be changed after creation, which helps maintain consistency during computations.

-2. **Computational Graphs**:
+2. Computational Graphs:

    - TensorFlow uses a graph-based architecture to represent computations.
 In this model, nodes represent mathematical operations, while edges represent the tensors that flow between these operations.
    - This structure allows TensorFlow to optimize the execution of computations, enabling efficient parallel processing on different hardware configurations (CPUs, GPUs, TPUs).
    - When you define a computation in TensorFlow, you create a graph that outlines how data flows through various operations.
 This graph can be executed later to perform the actual calculations.

-3. **Sessions**:
+3. Sessions:
    - In earlier versions of TensorFlow (1.x), a session was required to execute the computational graph.
 A session encapsulated the environment in which the graph was executed and managed resources like memory.
    - In TensorFlow 2.x, eager execution is enabled by default, meaning operations are evaluated immediately as they are called from Python.
 This simplifies the workflow significantly since you no longer need to explicitly create and manage sessions.